chandtarun10/chandtarun10/README.md

 </p>

 <p align="center">
+ • From frontend interfaces to backend logic — I build end-to-end systems
- • Building real-world systems   • Curious about how things work under the hood
+• Curious about how things work, not just how to use them
 </p>

 ---